 Ausben Jordan Strongheart also known as his performance persona “King Aus,” descends from Ghanaian/Nigerian/ and Eastern Apache Lineage.

-Ausben Jordan Strongheart is known for being a worldwide performer in his scene.
+Afro Native Ausben Jordan Strongheart is known for being a worldwide performer in his scene.
 He is also an avid speaker on African and Native rights, culture and tradition.
 His career paths have taken him globally, but his heart always remains in Native America.
 Being a proud Afro Native American, and remaining connected with the ancestors.

 Currently, Ausben Jordan Strongheart aka King Aus been using his talents to spread his love of dance, acting, and music in his home town.

 Through his dance competitions, and vying for International awards, has always represented himself as an Indigenous man.
 All throughout his life he has kept his metaphoric dance with the traditional and the contemporary in sync.

 Ausben holds a background in professional dance with a Bachelors of Fine Arts from Stephenʼs College in Columbia Missouri, this has given him the prestige of teaching his love to troubled youth and international audiences throughout the world.

 Currently residing in In Texas.
 As an Afro Native American, Ausben Jordan has developed his artistic career into cultural exchange through the oldest form of ethno-communication, music, and dance.
 Taking cues from his roots as a Northern Men’s Traditional dancer.
 He continues to show his Native pride through the rhythms of sustaining his culture.

 Ausben describes some of his greatest influences as being the force that keeps him alive, much of that force being the strong bloodline of his Indigenous ancestors.
 The blend of his cultures keeps his feet on the warrior dancers path of greatness.